A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 There comes a time when you’re trying to cut corners and make ends meet, where the rubber hits the road, and you finally realize you don’t want to spend your hard-earned dollars on certain items.

-How do you determine what you willing to buy and what you don’t want to waste your money on?
+How do you determine what you willing to buy and what are the things you don’t waste your money on?

 Don’t Waste Your Money On These 15 Things

 I remember having a conversation with a friend who thought couponing or not paying money for toilet paper was just ridiculous if you could afford it.